mmmarcos/mmmarcos/README.md

 ----

 ```
-> M: An argument is a connected series of statements intended to establish a proposition... it isn't just contradiction.
 > O: Look, if I *argue* with you, I must take up a contrary position!
 > M: Yes but it isn't just saying 'No it isn't'
 > O: Yes it is!